AhmetEminKarakaya/Stack_Array/README.md

-# Queue Data Structure Using Linked List
+# Stack Data Structure Using Array

 This repository contains the implementation of a stack data structure using an array in C. Stacks are LIFO (Last-In-First-Out) data structures, commonly used in various algorithms and system functions.